Nicole R Rivera

 Since starting to teach at North Central College in 2008, Nicole developed a strong interest in examining how context shapes learning experiences.
 This interest grew into a focus on experiences in informal learning spaces such as museums, zoos, and aquariums.
 Through the Informal Learning Research Team, Nicole works with students on research and evaluation projects with various community partners.

-For the past eight years, Nicole has served as the DuPage Children’s Museum Academic Research and Evaluation Partner.
-She is one of the Museum’s representatives to the Children’s Museum Research Network.
+For the past ten years, Nicole has served as the DuPage Children’s Museum Academic Research and Evaluation Partner.
+She served as one of the Museum’s representatives to the Children’s Museum Research Network.
 Through these relationships, Nicole and her students work on projects that explore motivation to attend informal learning institutions, perceptions of play and learning, and the role of children’s museums in their communities.

 Johnson, L.R., Stribling, C., Rivera, N., Preissner, K. Hsu, C.P., Jones, A. & May-Schroeder, A. (2019).
 “Earning the Right”: Conducting community based research.
 Critical Questions in Education, 10(3), 161-179.